 - Find the intruder in the list and turn off the toggle next to it.
 The toggle should now turn gray

-- After that, go back to Apps, select the potential malware, and tap Uninstall
+- After that, go back to the apps list, select the potential malware, and tap Uninstall

 - Press and hold the power button again.
 Then select Reboot to go back to normal mode.

-If these don’t work for your device, consult the manufacturer’s guide.
+If these steps don’t work for your device, consult the manufacturer’s guide.